 An output device is any peripheral that receives data from a computer, usually for display, projection, or physical reproduction.
 For example, the image shows an inkjet printer, an output device that can make a hard copy of any information shown on your monitor.
 Another example of an output device is a computer monitor, which displays an image that is received from the computer.
 Monitors and printers are two of the most common output devices used with a computer.

-Below is a listing of all the different output devices used with a computer.
+Below is a listing of the majority of the different output devices that can be used with a computer.

 Types of output devices